Madeira wine

-Madeira is a fortified wine made on the Portuguese Madeira Islands, off the coast of Africa.
-Madeira is produced in a variety of styles ranging from dry wines which can be consumed on their own, as an apéritif, to sweet wines usually consumed with dessert.
+Madeira is a fortified wine made on the Portuguese island of Madeira, in the North Atlantic Ocean.
+Madeira is produced in a variety of styles ranging from dry wines, which can be consumed on their own, as an apéritif, to sweet wines usually consumed with dessert.
 Cheaper cooking versions are often flavoured with salt and pepper for use in cooking, but these are not fit for consumption as a beverage.

-The islands of Madeira have a long winemaking history, dating back to the Age of Exploration (approximately from the end of the 15th century) when Madeira was a standard port of call for ships heading to the New World or East Indies.
-To prevent the wine from spoiling, neutral grape spirits were added.
-On the long sea voyages, the wines would be exposed to excessive heat and movement which transformed the flavour of the wine.
-This was discovered by the wine producers of Madeira when an unsold shipment of wine returned to the islands after a round trip.
+The islands of Madeira have a long winemaking history, dating back to the Age of Exploration (approximately from the end of the 15th century), when Madeira was a standard port of call for ships heading to the New World or East Indies.
+To prevent the wine from spoiling, the local vintners began adding neutral grape spirits.
+On the long sea voyages, the wine would be exposed to excessive heat and movement, which benefited its flavour.
+This was discovered when an unsold shipment of wine was returned to the islands after a round trip.

-Today, Madeira is noted for its unique winemaking process which involves oxidizing the wine through heat and ageing.
-The younger blends (three and five years old) are produced with artificial methods that heat and accelerate the aging process and the older blends, colheitas and frasqueiras are produced by the canteiro method.
-Because of these methods of producing these wines are very long-lived and those produced by the canteiro method will survive for decades and even centuries, even after being opened.
+Today, Madeira is noted for its unique winemaking process that involves oxidizing the wine through heat and ageing.
+The younger blends (three and five years old) are produced with the aid of artificial application of heat to accelerate the aging process; the older blends, colheitas and frasqueiras, are produced by the canteiro method.
+Because of the way these wines are aged, they are very long-lived in the bottle, and those produced by the canteiro method will survive for decades and even centuries, even after being opened.
 Wines that have been in barrels for many decades are often removed and stored in demijohns where they may remain unharmed indefinitely.

-Some wines produced in small quantities in Crimea, California, and Texas are also referred to as "Madeira" or "Madera"; however, most countries conform to the EU PDO regulations and limit the use of the term Madeira or Madère to only those wines that come from the Madeira Islands.
+Some wines produced in small quantities in Crimea, California, and Texas are also referred to as "Madeira" or "Madera"; however, most countries conform to the EU PDO regulations and limit the use of the term Madeira or Madère to wines that come from the Madeira Islands.